 Artificial Intelligence (AI) has been thrust into the spotlight — bringing with it a host of phrases, acronyms, and concepts that, until recently, were hardly used outside of computer science.

 It’s fast becoming essential to have an understanding of these terms.
 If this new lexicon’s overwhelming you, don’t worry — we’ve got your back.
-Here’s your pocket dictionary of common, need-to-know terms in artificial intelligence right now.
+Here’s your pocket dictionary of the most common, need-to-know terms in artificial intelligence.

 An algorithm is a set of rules a computer must follow while executing operations.
 Algorithms tell a computer how to act in various situations.